mahsaabahrami/Forecasting-Sleep-Apnea/README.md

 If this work is helpful in your research, please consider starring ⭐ us and citing our paper:

+1- Bahrami, Mahsa, and Mohamad Forouzanfar.
+"Deep Learning Forecasts the Occurrence of Sleep Apnea from Single-Lead ECG.", Cardiovascular Engineering and Technology (2022).

 2- Bahrami, Mahsa, and Mohamad Forouzanfar.
 "Detection of sleep apnea from single-lead ECG: Comparison of deep learning algorithms."
 In 2021 IEEE International Symposium on Medical Measurements and Applications (MeMeA), pp. 1-5.
 IEEE, 2021.